 ROIC is trading at a significant discount to its peers.

-ROIC is trading at a significant premium to its industry.
+ROIC is trading at a discount to its industry on this measurement.

 Higher.
 A sales growth rate that exceeds the industry implies that a company is gaining market share.